 The Bratislava Primate’s Palace is one of Slovakia’s most beautiful classicist buildings, located in the capital city of Bratislava.
 The palace was built between 1778 to 1781 and designed by architect Melchior Hefele for Archbishop József Batthyány.
 Today it is the seat of the Mayor of Bratislava and is one of Slovakia’s historical and architectural gems.

-Hungarian kings throughout history that have been immortalized on canvas and in wonderful tapestries have their likenesses on display in the palace’s extensive gallery.
-Special attention is paid to a rare collection of six English tapestries from the 17th century.
+Hungarian kings throughout history immortalized on canvas and in wonderful tapestries have their likenesses on display in the palace’s extensive gallery.
+Special attention is paid to a rare collection of six English tapestries from the 17th Century.

 Another point of interest is the Fountain of St. George and the Dragon, depicting the mythical knight defeating the dragon and slaying the beast with his lance.
 Among the palace’s other claims to fame, it is where Napoleon signed the peace pact dubbed ‘The Fourth Peace of Pressburg’ in 1805.